 The florida keys

 The Florida Keys stretch some 120 miles from the mainland to Key West.
 A slice of paradise, it's the place to go for enjoying the tropics without a passport.
 The drive down itself makes for a fun adventure, stopping at John Pennekamp Coral Reef State Park on Key Largo for some of the best snorkeling in the continental U.S.

 Key West is renowned for its sunsets and its key lime pie, and from there, you can hop on a boat to visit one of the country's most remote national parks, Dry Tortugas, which hosts an historic fort, a pristine white sandy beach and beautiful coral reefs with colorful fish for snorkeling.

 Miami is renowned for its sunshine, idyllic white sandy beaches, a thriving arts scene, delicious cuisine, and wild parties that draw all sorts of international jetsetters and celebrities.
 It's a vibrant melting pot of culture, where you can stroll by the over 800 pastel-colored historic buildings in the Art Deco District, one of the largest areas in the nation on the National Register of Historic Places.

 While you’re there, you can also enjoy some great people watching in South Beach, check out the impressive street art in Wynwood, and see alligators and other wildlife in nearby Everglades National Park.

 Over on the Gulf Coast you'll find the eight-mile barrier island known as Siesta Key.
 Just an hour from Tampa, it's home to Siesta Beach which is often named among the world's most beautiful with its fine white quartz sand.

-It's edged by stunning turquoise water that's ideal for swimming and spotting marine life like manatees and dolphins.
+It's edged by stunning turquoise water that's ideal for spotting marine life like manatees and dolphins.
 There is a wide range of amenities like umbrellas and beach chair rentals, outdoor showers, concession stands selling refreshments, and excellent dining too.